ddl-jwu/domino-flows/README.md

 **create_adam_data()**

-This method provides a standardized interface for triggering a SAS script that to produces an ADAM dataset.
+This method provides a standardized interface for triggering a SAS script that produces an ADAM dataset.

 Here is a sample code snippet of how the method can be used: